netograph/netograph-api/doc/README.md

 <a name="io.netograph.dset.CapSummary.Root"></a>

 ### CapSummary.Root
-Roots that resulted from loading a URL in the the submitted plan.
+Roots that resulted from loading a URL in the submitted plan.
 You can think of this as the trajectory of redirections followed to reach the final resting URL.